 My relationships column for the Toronto Star, called Love, Etc., was about why people tell me secrets, my dog, Simon bringing me coffee every morning, Oprah and grief, and the friendships of the dum-dums on Vanderpump Rules.

 I wrote a bossy letter to my oldest niece (I had two of them, and four nephews, and then I got married and am now an aunt to 13, which explains my skill set: indulgence, abstract conversation, YA knowledge, asking endless questions) for the Globe and Mail; I also wrote about buying them books, and only books, also for the Globe and Mail; I wrote about aunthood-as-waystation, for the National Post.
 And, also-also for the Globe and Mail, I wrote about why I often choose to go home, instead of away, for vacation.

 I wrote about women losing ambition, and the allure of quitting, for ELLE Canada; was in, of course, a work-dark place when I pitched and wrote this one.

-Wrote about how Millennials want to buy cottages (I am told these are called "cabins" or "lake houses" in parts of the U.S., and I will tell you that they're called a "batch" in New Zealand), because of course we do, for the National Post.
+Wrote about how Millennials want to buy cottages (I am told these are called "cabins" or "lake houses" elsewhere, and I will tell you that they're called a "batch" in New Zealand), because of course we do, for the National Post.